Pipi 9 (2023-

 Summary

-• A Complex Adaptive System emerges capable of learning, evolving and replicating.
+• A complex adaptive system emerges capable of learning, evolving, and replicating.

 • Power law behaviours and fractal patterns were observed in logs.